 Our Commitment to Diversity, Equity and Inclusion lays out the values that guide our words and actions.
 This commitment applies to race, ethnicity, socioeconomic status, age, gender identity, sexual orientation, language, religion, mental and physical ability, nation of origin, citizenship status or any other personal aspect that might place someone within a marginalized community.

-In 2021, the museum created an internal DEI Champions group to assist in advancing policies, practices and strategies to live our commitment to diversity, equity and inclusion.
+In addition, the museum created an internal DEI Champions group to assist in advancing policies, practices and strategies to live our commitment to diversity, equity and inclusion.
 This group’s initial focus is helping ensure the museum creates and maintains an equitable and inclusive workplace.

 Making Play Accessible for All